scottkildall/InfoVizSketches/README.md

 Drawing shapes using functions, shows a for loop

 ### Simple_Draw_Lines
-Builds on Simple_Draw, but adds lines to it, look at order of drawin
+Builds on Simple_Draw, but adds lines to it, look at order of drawing

 ### Simple_Draw_Alpha
 Builds on Simple_Draw but uses ellipses and shows you how an alpha channel might be output